A credit limit decrease can be an unwelcome event, but they’re fairly common and not final.

 What lower limits mean for your credit scores

-In the event that you carry a balance, a credit card limit decrease can result in a drop in your credit scores, even if you’ve been managing your cards perfectly.
+In the event that you carry a balance, a credit card limit decrease can result in a drop in your credit scores, even if you’ve been managing your cards responsibly.

 The most commonly used consumer credit scores are produced by FICO and VantageScore, and each rank revolving debt as an important factor.
 The amount of the credit line you’ve already used up, both per credit card and on all of your cards, is calculated into your scores.

-In general, revolving balances below 30 percent of the limit is ideal.
-When a credit card issuer lowers the limit on a card that has a balance, though the debt-to-credit limit ratio will be impacted and can have a serious negative effect on your credit scores.
+In general, a revolving balance below 30 percent of the limit is ideal.
+When a credit card issuer lowers the limit on a card that has a balance, though, the debt-to-credit limit ratio will be inflated and can have a serious negative effect on your credit scores.

 For example, if your credit card has a $1,000 limit and you currently owe $250, your credit utilization ratio would be at a safe 25 percent.
 But if the issuer halves your limit, that same debt would comprise 50 percent of the credit line, potentially causing your scores to decline.

 If you believe you can afford a larger credit line, contact the credit card issuer and ask to speak to a representative who has the authority to make changes to your account.